microsoft/autogen/application/A3-decision-making-ALFWorld/README.md

 Download `alfworld` data and install environments following instructions [here](https://github.com/alfworld/alfworld).

 ### Option 2: Docker (Recommended)
 We provide a docker that has set up all the environments.
-The code is in its `/autogen-eval` diorectory.
+The code is in its `/autogen-eval` directory.

 ```bash
 docker pull leoljl/alfchat